AloyASen/Java-CardGame/README.md

 ### What are we interested in
 + Usage of core libraries
 + Display of testing using JUnit
-+ Library design using design patterns
++ Game Library design using design patterns
 + Implementation of game lifecycles.
-+ Probable game states (for better debugging )
++ Probe able game states (for better debugging )
++ Plugable and extensible architecture with multi gradle architecture.
++ Secure game deck with overflow locking.
++ usage of Protected, private and public functors , to properly manage scope.

 # Building this Projects with Gradle